Eschatologue/CM_wiki/docs/gameplay/action-options.md

 &emsp; **Condition Triggered.** When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one reaction per round.

+### Readying a Spell

-&emsp; **Readying a Spell.** When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
+When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
 To be readied, a spell must have a casting time of an action, and holding onto the spell's magic requires concentration.
 If your concentration is broken, the spell dissipates without taking effect.

 ## Search